VincentVeak/PicoNav/docs/HeadGearList.md

 # Head Gear Reference

 Complete reference for all head gear in PicoNav.
 Click column headers to sort, or use search below.
+Gear animations and designs created in collaboration with Noris, our art designer, who allowed the spirit of Dave to move her.
+Every frame of animation was hand-crafted, giving the Pico life and charm.
+Noris can be reached noris.m.sola@gmail.com for any further enquiries.

 <div class="stats-box">
   <strong>Total Head Gear:</strong> <span id="total-headgear">51</span> |